Do You Have To Use Distilled Water In A Humidifier

 The cost of using distilled water in your humidifier should not be too high since it only needs to be replaced once every few weeks depending on how often you use it.
 Additionally, there are many affordable options available for purchasing distilled or demineralized water at most stores or online retailers.

-See also Is Distilled Water Filtered
+See also Can We Drink Distilled Water

 In summary, using distilled or demineralized water in your humidifer is highly recommended as it helps keep your unit running efficiently and prevents white dust from being released into your home’s air supply.
 It’s also important to remember that any type of untreated or unfiltered tap water could contain bacteria and other contaminants that could be hazardous to one’s health if released into their home environment through a warm-mist humidifer.